 On the topic of the movement’s duration, Dr Dallongeville suggests an easy method: 5 repetitions of 5 seconds each while using the following technique:

 Count 5 seconds.
 On seconds 1, 2 and 3, stretch progressively.
 On seconds 4 and 5, hold the position.
 Then let go and start again 4 other times.

 In order to know if your efforts are paying off, the best way is to objectify them thanks to specific measuring tools.

-At Equisense, we have developed Equisense Motion S a sensor which precisely analyses the different parameters of the locomotion’s quality (symmetry, cadence, elevation), as well as the horse’s heart rate during ridden or on foot work.
+At Equisense, we have developed Equisense Motion S sensor which precisely analyses the different parameters of your horses movement quality (symmetry, rhythm, elevation), as well as the horse’s heart rate during ridden or groundwork.

 This tool is fixed on a girth or a surcingle, and is linked to the rider’s phone to bring them all the information, in real time or at the end of the session.

-By following these indicators throughout the time and the session, you can check that your horse is warming up quicker after having done the relaxation exercises.
-Its elevation is increasing, there is a better symmetry, a more regular cadence and the heart rate for an equal intensity is lowering.
-That is to say, the signs of your horse’s progress!
+By following these indicators, you can check the following: if your horse is warming up faster after having done the relaxation exercises, if it’s elevation is increasing, if there is a better symmetry, if there is a more regular rhythm and if the heart rate lowering during sessions.
+All this will tell you all about your horse’s progress!

 13 stretching exercises for your horse